Content warning, highlight the hidden text between the lines:

 Giselle remained in park, still watching her mirrors like they were trying to escape.
 "Yeah.
 Just- okay, here we go."

-Climbing into the supercar was painful and awkward, but not compared to the rest of the drive.
-The pins and needles had already started in her left arm by the time they hit the onramp.
-"You know, I didn't just offer you a ride to talk about… her."
-Alicia glanced over her left shoulder to find a pair of ice blue eyes looking back.
+Climbing into the supercar was painful and awkward, but it wasn't bad compared to the rest of the drive.
+The pins and needles had already started in Alicia's right arm by the time they hit the on-ramp.
+"You know, I didn't just want to talk about… her," said Giselle.
+Alicia glanced over to find a pair of ice blue eyes looking back.
 "So let's save that for now, because first I wanted to talk about tonight!
-Weren't we just the best together?"
-Alicia blinked as she tried to process the statement.
-A second later, she nodded back.
-Biggest smile.
-"Right?!
-Like, I go so well with everyone, but I could never find anyone who goes with me!
-We had one match together and I promise you, we could beat 90% of the teams in this company!
-Minimum.
-We're like peanut butter and jellies: we're perfect together."
-Giselle continued, her smile had grown just as broad.
-It was the smile of someone with a secret they couldn't wait to spill.
-"You know what I have in my backpack?"
-Alicia shook her head.
-"Guess!"
+Weren't we the best together?"

 "A hat?"